EMMANUELLAEBUBECHUKWU/GRC208-AWS-Capstone-Emmanuella-Ebube/BEST_PRACTICES.md

 Each AWS service in this project got its own dedicated IAM role with only the permissions it needed.
 The Lambda function got the basic execution role and Config access.
 The Config recorder got the AWS managed Config role.
 CloudTrail got its own S3 bucket policy.

 I learned this the hard way during Phase 4.
 When I tried to use the Lambda role for the Config recorder, it failed with an InsufficientDeliveryPolicyException.
 The fix was to create a dedicated role for Config with the correct trust policy pointing to config.amazonaws.com.
-Least privilege is not just a security principle — it is also what makes services actually work correctly.
+Least privilege is not just a security principle, it is also what makes services actually work correctly.

 ### 6. Always Verify Stack Outputs Before Moving to the Next Phase